t1gu1/flutter-starter/README.md

 ![](https://cdn-images-1.medium.com/max/2000/0*9-A7El_nRDBz-ecK)

-You can run a commandline app to generate the GetX Localization class which pulls from a [google sheet](https://docs.google.com/spreadsheets/d/1oS7iJ6ocrZBA53SxRfKF0CG9HAaXeKtzvsTBhgG4Zzk/edit#gid=0)
+You can run a commandline app to generate the GetX Localization class which pulls from a [google sheet](https://docs.google.com/spreadsheets/d/1RXc2VeyhsIeFFx8z-GdfJkAGJgPounL_PixeeKczbTU/edit#gid=0)

 - Go to `/helpers/update_localizations.dart`
 - Run with `dart update_localizations.dart`

+P.S.
+If you copy the translation to create your own, be sure to share the excel to everyone who possess the link to make the script able to get translations.

 ## Firebase